MystixCode/auth/README.md

 ```

 #TODO: there are still some values set static for testing

-#TODO: a guide how to actually use it with test-app etc + a proper insomnia export or something like that + my db.drawio
+#TODO: a guide how to actually use it with test-app etc + a proper insomnia export or something like that

-explain the login flow, different key algos etc
+#TODO: explain the login flow, different key algos etc